Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Dispersive representations

-where the function $\Gamma_0(\spp)$ collects the phase-space terms and kinematical factors of the modulus square of the invariant matrix element for the point-particle case~\cite{Stollenwerk}.
-In Refs.~\cite{Stollenwerk,KLOE_2013} it was shown that the function $P(\spp)$ is sufficiently well approximated as
+is a function free of right-hand cuts in $t$ up to inelastic thresholds.
+In Refs.~\cite{Stollenwerk:2011zz,Babusci:2012ft} it was shown that for the real-photon case, the function $P(t,0)$ is sufficiently well approximated as a linear polynomial